learnk8s/learnk8s.io/src/custom-authentication/content.md

 You can use all of them with Kubernetes!

-_Before starting with the implementation, let's briefly review the fundamentals of the Kubernetes API access._
+_Before starting with the implementation, let's briefly review the fundamentals of how the Kubernetes API is accessed._

 ## How access to the Kubernetes API is controlled